 For beginners, hive inspections can be overwhelming.
 You open up your hives and start going through it, but you don’t really know what you are looking for or maybe you do, but you get distracted and forget to check everything you wanted to check.
 Well, if you create a template for field notes, it can bring structure and purpose to your hive inspections.
 Many templates function as a checklist, prompting the beekeeper to answer critical questions for evaluating hive health.
 Did you see the queen?
 Did you see eggs?
 Any signs of disease?
 And so forth.
 Note taking creates a ritual that initially guides you, but eventually trains you to be observant and diligent when working your bees.

 What to Track

 So, what exactly should you track when making inspection notes?
-I’ve created a nifty template for you below!
+I’ve created a nifty template and turned it into a handy notebook just for you.
+Available in my shop.
 Did I forget anything?
 What do you like to keep track of?

 Of course, juggling bees, equipment and a notepad all while in a bee suit is not always practical.
 So, what are your options for efficient, easy note-taking?
-My personal preference is to make an audio recording.
-I use my cell phone voice record feature.
-Later, I log a digital version of the information in Hive Tracks.
+I used to make an audio recording using my cell phone voice record feature.
+Later, I would log a digital version of the information in Hive Tracks.
 Hive Tracks is a free online record keeping software for beekeepers.
-Some beeks prefer to carry around a physical note pad or binder and you can even purchase some pocket sized ones that have a template printed on each page, like this one.
-Other beekeeper use short-hand codes to log their hive’s progress by actually marking on the hive.
+But now, I prefer to carry around a physical note pad.
+I use the one I made myself featured above.
+Some other beekeepers use short-hand codes to log their hive’s progress by actually marking on the hive.
 The method isn’t too important as long as it works for you and you are consistent!
 Do you take notes during inspections?
 Share your method.
 I’d love to hear.